STANFORD UNIVERSITY | Department of Economics

 1972-98 Professor of Economics, Stanford University.

-1986-87 Director, Consortium Graduate School of Social Science (UWI, Jamaica)
+1986-87 Director, Consortium Graduate School of Social Sciences (UWI, Jamaica)

 1968-72 Associate Professor, University of Wisconsin (Madison).